 |Case Contacts:||Michael D. Blatchley, Michael Mathai|

 CenturyLink is a communications company that provides a wide variety of telecom services, including broadband internet, Ethernet, managed hosting, video entertainment, television, and phone and VoIP, throughout the United States.
-During the Class Period, CenturyLink made a series of false and misleading statements, including that: its employees were subject to a strict code of ethics; that its sales and customer services personnel “promote[d] sales of services that [met] the needs of [CenturyLink’s] customers”; that its “customers value[d] the convenience and price discounts associated with receiving multiple services through a single company”; and that the Company offered its “services at just and reasonable rates.”
+During the Class Period, CenturyLink made a series of false and misleading statements, including that its employees were subject to a strict code of conduct that prohibited employees from “placing…an order for our products and services for a customer without that customer’s authorization,” that the Company promoted its services based on customer “needs," and that its strategy of “bundling” services helped “maintain…customer relationships” and “enhance customer loyalty.”
 The Company also reported strong revenue growth and sales, and represented that its financial condition was strong and growing.

 Investors learned the true facts about the Company’s business practices and financial condition through a series of corrective disclosures.
 First, on June 16, 2017, Bloomberg reported that a former CenturyLink employee filed a whistleblower lawsuit alleging that she was wrongfully terminated after notifying CenturyLink’s CEO about the Company’s improper sales practices, including secretly billing millions of dollars of unauthorized charges to CenturyLink customers.
-Then, on June 19, 2017, Bloomberg reported that a consumer class action lawsuit against the Company had been filed on behalf of CenturyLink customers seeking up to billions of dollars in damages in connection with CenturyLink’s unlawful billing practices.
-These revelations resulted in sharp declines in the prices of CenturyLink’s securities, causing investors to incur substantial losses.
+On June 19, 2017, Bloomberg reported that a consumer class action lawsuit against the Company had been filed on behalf of CenturyLink customers seeking up to billions of dollars in damages in connection with CenturyLink’s unlawful billing practices.
+Then, on July 12, 2017, the Minnesota Attorney General announced that it had filed a lawsuit against CenturyLink alleging violations of state consumer protection laws after a year-long investigation which provided extensive detail concerning CenturyLink’s billing misconduct.
+These revelations resulted in sharp declines in the prices of CenturyLink’s securities, causing investors to incur substantial losses

 Other Cases of Interest